chungryan/fridge-temperatures-go/README.md

 ### Security

 `https://n4algq1vc1.execute-api.ap-southeast-2.amazonaws.com/Latest/readings` is actually currently live as of 16 Nov 2018.
 Nothing prevents you from hammering the API.
 And that is because there is absolutely no security.
 A simple API key would do the job.
 We can even make it required to have the payload signed, with the signature sent as a header.
 Plenty of solutions here.

+### CircleCI Docker image

+I'm currently using a CircleCI prebuild Docker image for Golang.
+However this image does not have AWS CLI installed, which is why is in the CircleCI configs, making the build a little bit more time consuming.
+That could be easily improved by making a new image with this dependancy installed.